zarexalvindaria/observability/README.md

 Severity: High

-Description: The Mongo database cannot be found.
+Description: The Mongo database connection cannot be found.

 ## Creating SLIs and SLOs